 findLastIndex([1, 2, 3, 4], n => n === 5); // -1 (default value when not found)

-It has been a struggle getting the code to work.
-I began thinking a simple conversion of the round curve cutting tool would be sufficient.
-Consequently, I did not think the problem through sufficiently.
-This morning I put some effort into planning the best approach to realizing this tool.
+It was a struggle getting the code to work, when starting from a simple conversion of the round curve cutting tool.
+After putting some effort into planning the best approach to realizing this tool all went well.

 The following steps are followed by the program.